arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ### Multiple Sketch Approach

 The multiple sketch approach means developing two separate sketches, one for each core.
-This does not require the use of the `HAL_GetCurrentCPUID()` to retrieve what core you are using, you can instead just write the sketch as you would normally do.
+This does not require the use of the `HAL_GetCurrentCPUID()` to retrieve the core you are using, you can instead just write sketches as you would normally do.

 The pros of using this approach is that the code you write is optimized only for one core, and this saves a lot of program memory.

 The cons is to manage the versions becomes harder, and while flashing the board, you'd need to keep track on which version is uploaded to which core.
 It is easier to upload to the wrong core by accident using this approach, but you have more optimized code.

+***Always make sure to include the `RPC.begin()` command in your M7 sketch.***

 ## Use Cases